Affine characters at negative level and elliptic genera of non-critical strings

 The fact that $\ENS= \mathcal F_\kappa(\E)$ implies that the same ansatz we had for $\ER$ holds for $\ENS$:\footnote{Note that $q^{-\kappa/4}v^\kappa \left.\left(v^\ell q^{-\frac{\ell^2}{4\kappa}}\right)\right|_{v\to q^{1/2}/v}= q^{-\frac{(\kappa-\ell)^2}{4\kappa}}v^{\kappa-\ell}$}

-For the cases without massless matter, the NS-NS and the RR elliptic genus coincide (up to an irrelevant sign choice).
+For the cases without massless matter, the NS-NS and the R-R elliptic genus coincide (up to an irrelevant sign choice).
 Hence, the $\xi$ functions must be $\mathcal{F}_\kappa$ invariant.
-For the general case, we will find that $\mathcal F_\kappa$ permutes the different $\xi$ functions, i.e.
+For the general case\footnote{$(E_7)_7$, the only theory with massless matter but no flavor group, is an exception to this rule, see subsection \ref{subsec:E7_7}. }, we will find that $\mathcal F_\kappa$ permutes the different $\xi$ functions, i.e.